NCAR/sage-iso-transform/README.md

 ## Packaging

-This program uses a self containted jar that is created using the [spring-boot-maven-plugin](http://docs.spring.io/spring-boot/docs/current/maven-plugin/).
+This program uses a self contained jar that is created using the [spring-boot-maven-plugin](http://docs.spring.io/spring-boot/docs/current/maven-plugin/).
 To create the .jar file run the following maven command:

 ```